CIT2202/intro-to-sql/intro-to-databases.md

 A database is simply a collection of data that is stored in a structured way.
 There a lots of different types of database e.g. NoSQL, Relational, Graph.
 We will be working with relational databases in this module.

 ## DBMS (Database Management System)
-* Software that manages the data in a database.
+* A database Management System is simply software that manages the data in a database.
 We issue commands to a DBMS to perform actions such as creating new databases, adding data to a database, retrieving data from a database and deleting data from a database
 * The DBMS we will be using is **MySQL** (sometimes we use a version called **MariaDB** but it is essentially the same thing).
 There are other relation DBMS which are commonly used with PHP e.g. PostgreSQL.

 ## Key Relational Database Concepts